ccnmtl/compiled/content/articles/searching-1.md

 latter for [Footprints](https://footprints.ccnmtl.columbia.edu/search/) search.

 ### Where is the user searching? ###
-The may be instances where we set limits to user searches (search only published or public records if user is not an admin, for example).
+There may be instances where we set limits to user searches (search only published or public records if user is not an admin, for example).
 What fields or attributes are being exposed to the user search?
 The users may want to set their own limits to the search as well.
 The latter case can also be thought as